AdobeDocs/experience-manager-cloud-service.en/help/edge/docs/forms/load-options-from-url.md

 * [Define options in a separate spreadsheet ](#define-options)
 * [Add URL to load drop-down list options](#add-url)

-## Define options in a separate spreadsheet {#define-options}
+## Define options in a separate sheet {#define-options}

-Create a spreadsheet with two columns:`Option` and `Value`, to define the options in different spreadsheet:
+Create a sheet with two columns:`Option` and `Value`, to define the options:

 1. Go to your AEM Project folder on Microsoft® SharePoint or Google Drive folder.
-1. Create new sheet in your AEM Project folder in Microsoft® SharePoint Site or within your Google Drive folder and add the following:
+2. Add a sheet named `shared-country` in Microsoft® SharePoint Site or within your Google Drive folder and add the following:

     * **Option**: Represents the display values of options in the drop-down menu.
     * **Value**: Represents the submitted value when a user selects the option.